An ominous sign stretched across the skies.

 "YOU!" his thunderous boom burst outwards with enough pressure to shatter air.

 The highest clouds parted to let forth a beam of the purest light.
-Descending from the heavens was a woman of not mere beauty but unearthly grace.
-Loose fabrics extending from white, silken robes and long strands of pristine, silver hair floated around her thin figure, as though a sacred spirit untouchable to the soaring winds.
+Descending from the heavens was a woman of unearthly grace.
+Loose fabrics extended from her white, silken robes and long strands of pristine, silver hair floated around her thin figure, as though a sacred spirit untouchable to the soaring winds.

-"Yes, me," the female announced calmly as her hand raised its only 'armament' -- a short willow rod with branches sprouting out.
+"Yes, me," the female announced calmly as her hand raised its only 'armament' -- a long willow rod with branches sprouting out.

 "It's been four hundred years, Sigurd.
 Not even a kind greeting for a once companion of the battlefield?"